-an upper bound on the stellar radius.
-Requiring that the oscillations is generated within the accretion disc at orbital distances larger than $R{\rm NS}$ yields the limit $R{\rm NS}\lesssim 6.4M$ at 90% confidence level from the highest frequency Doublet of 4U1608-52 (see r_6 in Fig. 4).
+The MCMC also leads to constraints on the orbital radius associated with each doublet in the analysis.
+We find values $r_i/M \lesssim 7$ in all cases.
+Figure 4 shows the the 90% confidence intervals for the seven values.
+As noted in applications of simple geodesic models (e.g., Miller et al. 1998) upper limits on the QPO radius derived the from the highest observed QPO frequencies provide an upper bound on the stellar radius.
+Requiring that the oscillations are generated within the accretion disk at orbital distances larger than $R{\rm NS}$ yields the limit $R{\rm NS} \lesssim 6.4M$ at 90% confidence level from the highest-frequency Doublet of 4U1608-52 (see r_6 in Figure 4).